LilyWayLolz/blahaj/README.md

 Note: This project has been migrated to Codeberg.
 Go check it out over there! https://codeberg.org/LilyWayLolz/blahaj

 This project was originally built off [AtulACleaver's Blahaj bot](https://github.com/AtulACleaver/Blahaj-Bot).
-I (Kaus) meant to use it for personal use, but I ended up building on it and turned it into a bit of my own project.
+I (Lily) meant to use it for personal use, but I ended up building on it and turned it into a bit of my own project.
 Still, I think I should give credit to what helped me start this project.